Rosacea or acne rosacea is a persistent and chronic skin condition which causes flushing or redness on the face.

 Rosacea commonly affects people with fair skin.
-It typically occurs in women between the ages 30 and 60 though instances of rosacea in men are not uncommon.
+It typically occurs in women between the ages of 30 and 60, though instances of rosacea in men are not uncommon.
 In some cases it affects women during menopause.
 Men often suffer from rhinophyma, which is the thickening of the skin on the nose making it swollen and bulbous.

 IPL uses a non-laser light source.
 IPL can be safely and effectively used to reduce the following symptoms of rosacea:

 At Palm Clinic we use Elos Galaxy IPL often in conjunction with Coolglide 1064nm NdYag laser.
 Typically over several treatments we see significant improvements in redness and veins associated with rosacea and significant reduction in facial veins.